 Are trees and branches that fall on your car covered under your auto insurance policy?

-The simple answer is yes, it’s covered, but only if you have Comprehensive coverage.
+The simple answer is yes, it’s covered, but only if you have comprehensive coverage.

-The only time that Comprehensive and Collision might be required is when you are financing your vehicle.
+The only time that comprehensive and collision might be required is when you are financing your vehicle.
 The financing company usually requires people to carry full coverage on their car, at least until the loan is paid off.

-What does Collision and Comprehensive mean exactly?
+What Do Collision and Comprehensive Mean Exactly?

-So, this means that if you are driving and you crash into a tree, then you need to have Collision coverage for your insurance to pay for your damages.
+So, this means that if you are driving and you crash into a tree, then you need to have collision coverage for your insurance to pay for your damages.

-If you first crash into a tree, which causes damage to just your bumper, but then a branch falls onto your roof causing greater damage, the entire claim would fall under Collision coverage.
+If you first crash into a tree, which causes damage to just your bumper, but then a branch falls onto your roof causing greater damage, the entire claim would fall under collision coverage.

 How Claims Work